 - Elevator, escalator, and stairwell accidents from negligent maintenance; and

-- Hotel gym injuries due to poorly maintained or broken equipment.
+- Hotel gym injuries are due to poorly maintained or broken equipment.

 Recoverable Damages in Cases of Colorado Hotel Negligence

 What damages you can recover from the Denver County area hotel whose negligence caused your injury will depend on the financial damage caused, the severity of the injury or property loss, and whether intangible damages were also suffered.
 Some of the damages you may be able to recover from the hotel with your premises liability lawyer in Denver County include, but are not limited to:

 - Pain and suffering; and

 Additionally, liability for your losses may be spread out over many responsible parties, such as management companies, cleaning and maintenance contractors, and security contractors.
 A hotel negligence lawyer in Denver, Colorado can help determine the facts of your case and track down all liable parties for maximum compensation.

 Donaldson Law, LLC | Injury Lawyer for Denver County Hotel Negligence